Methods of Contractor Selection

 The Public Contract Code requires formal competitive bidding for projects with estimated contract sums over $100,000 and permits informal competitive bidding (see 1.2) for projects between $50,000 - $100,000.
 The University has established procedures for negotiated contracting (see 1.3) for projects under the dollar limit for competitive bidding.

-When utilizing formal competitive bidding, the University (1) advertises for bids twice in the 60-day period preceding the date set for receiving bids in one newspaper of general circulation published in the county where a major portion of the project is located AND one trade paper circulated in the county where a major portion of the work is to be done; (2) receives sealed bids on or before the Bid Deadline; (3) publicly opens all such bids; (4) prepares a Bid Summary of all such bids; and (5) awards the contract to the lowest responsible bidder submitting a responsive bid or rejects all bids.
+When utilizing formal competitive bidding, the University (1) advertises for bids in accordance with Public Contract Code§ 10502; (2) receives sealed bids on or before the Bid Deadline; (3) publicly opens all such bids; (4) prepares a Bid Summary of all such bids; and (5) awards the contract to the lowest responsible bidder submitting a responsive bid or rejects all bids.

 1.1.2 Federally Funded Projects